 What is the ROI for moving?

 Too often, organizations aren’t strategic in their choice to migrate their data.
-But a massive migration is, well, massive.
 It takes a significant amount of resources to complete.
-This prompts this question: What value is your organization getting in return?
-Is it quantifiable to assess if moving is the right decision?
+This prompts the questions: What value is your organization getting in return?
+Is it quantifiable to assess if a migration is the right decision?
 What are the costs to move this into another repository instead?
 Understanding the full picture is key before committing such a large amount of resources and effort.

 What are you planning on migrating?

 There is probably a lot of data that you likely won’t want to migrate, let alone keep at all.
-It’s critical to understand what exactly will be moved over to the new destination in the migration because you really should be cleaning that data first to minimize the sheer amount of information that gets moved over.
-Moving a haystack to another field isn’t going to solve the “finding a needle” problem.
+It’s critical to understand what exactly will be moved over to the new destination in the migration.
+Cleaning data and getting rid of ROT is a great way to reduce the amount of information that needs to move, and it helps save on storage associated costs.

 How will you categorize information in the new system?

-Once your data is in the intended destination, how will you ensure that it is placed where it belongs?
+Once your data has reached its destination, how will you ensure that it is placed where it belongs?
 If you haven’t yet, it’s time to start thinking about how you’ll ensure the content has the right metadata associated with it to ensure it’s findable.
-And while finding what you need when you need it is vital, you also need to ensure this is done in a reasonable timeline.

 Is a massive data migration worth it?